Diembéring: Physical geography

+Diembéring was built on sand dunes, among palms and towering trees of the Malvaceae family (likely Ceiba pentandra, one of many species widely called, ambiguously, 'kapok trees').

 Population

 Diembéring is one of the few places where people speak Kuwaataay, a dialect of Jola.

 Economy

 The beaches of this coastal village are popular with tourists.
 There is a mosque in the area, as well as a church where a Jola mass is sung each Sunday.
-A maternity hospital is run by Spanish nuns.
+A maternity hospital is run by a Spanish order of nuns.